masterDev07/BelBedu9/README.md

 3. Install lib python for BelBedu9

-    All below module must install at your python virtuala environment.
+    All below module must be installed at your python virtual environment.

     #### 1. External Packages (Wajib di-install lewat PIP)
     ```text